Net-proton number fluctuations in the presence of the QCD critical point: Numerical results on the net-proton number fluctuations

 As seen in Fig.~\ref{fig:imp_vs_orig}, in the present model calculations, the non-monotonic structures of the higher-order cumulant ratios become strongly suppressed even for $g=5$.
 In fact, for the considered setup, the model results show rather small deviations from the non-critical baseline.
-Moreover, in contrast to~\cite{Bluhm:2016byc}, the behavior of $C_3/C_2$ in the present model does not depend on the orientation of $h$.
-This is because the combined $\f$-dependence in $C_3$, see Eq.~\eref{eq:c3_modified}, of the critical mode fluctuations $\langle(V\delta\sigma)^3\rangle$ and the factor $\sigma^3$ is even.
+Moreover, in contrast to~\cite{Bluhm:2016byc}, the behavior of $C_3/C_2$ in the present model (blue lines in Fig.~\ref{fig:imp_vs_orig}) does not depend on the orientation of $h$.
+This is because the combined $\f$-dependence in $C_3$ of the critical mode fluctuations $\langle(V\delta\sigma)^3\rangle$ and the factor $\sigma^3$ is even, see Eq.~\eref{eq:c3_modified}.
 Thus, although $h$ is an odd function in $\f$ as seen from Eqs.~\eref{eq:eos_3} and~\eref{eq:eos_4}, a re-orientation of the $h$-axis would have no effect.

 The substantial reduction of the critical signal in the net-proton number cumulant ratios seen in our model results is a consequence of (i) the reduced scaling of the critical contributions to $C_{n=2,3,4}$ in Eqs.~\eref{eq:c2_modified}-\eref{eq:c4_modified} and (ii) the magnitude of the factors $(g\sigma)^n$.
 As a result of the phenomenological implementation in Eq.~\eref{eq:replacement}, the scaling of $C_n$ at the CP is weakened by an additional $n\beta$ factor in the critical exponents. { Moreover, the factor $g\sigma$ differs from the vacuum proton mass $m_p$ in Eq.~\eref{eq:c2_crit_part} as employed in~\cite{Bluhm:2016byc}.
 In the present calculations, $g\sigma$ is of the order of $0.2-0.3$~GeV for most $\sqrt{s}$.
 Its actual values depend on the parameters in the magnetic equation of state, most notably on the value of $M_0$ (see Sec.~\ref{sec:EoS}), and the mapping between spin model and QCD (see Sec.~\ref{sec:Mapping}).
 These values receive support from recent works on the origin of the baryon masses in both lattice QCD~\cite{Aarts:2015mma,Aarts:2017rrl} and effective models based on parity doubling~\cite{Sasaki:2017glk,Marczenko:2017huu}.
 There, the baryon masses are found to be given to a large extent by $\sigma$-independent contributions.}